hapax/hapax.github.io/assets/chuzenji.md

 sounds a comforting note.

-But I suspect these distinctions and categories are Occidental, belonging to me and not the objects themselves.
+But I suspect these distinctions and categories are Occidental, belonging to me and not to the objects themselves.
-There is secret oneness between the animals, some thread which ties them together, and to the fate of the town, but which is as yet obscure to me.
+There is a secret oneness between the animals, some thread which ties them together, and to the fate of the town, but which is as yet obscure to me.

 #### Old stuff